ssm-lab/rl4mt-replication-package/README.md

 4. Clone the github repository for the tool’s [official GitHub repository](https://github.com/ssm-lab/rl4mt).
 5. Import the contents of the (1) plugins, (2) examples, and (3) tests folders into the running Eclipse instance.
 6. Generate the RL model and edit code using the `genmodel` in [/plugins/ca.mcmaster.ssm.rl4mt.metamodel/models](https://github.com/ssm-lab/rl4mt/tree/main/plugins/ca.mcmaster.ssm.rl4mt.metamodel/models)).
-	- Open `rl.genmodel`, right-click root node and select generate model code.
+	- Open `rl.genmodel`, right-click the root node and select generate model code.
-	- Right-click root node and select `generate edit code`.
+	- Right-click the root node and select `generate edit code`.
 7. Generate the Lake model and edit code using the `genmodel` in [/examples/ca.mcmaster.ssm.rl4mt.examples.lake.metamodel/models](https://github.com/ssm-lab/rl4mt/tree/main/examples/ca.mcmaster.ssm.rl4mt.examples.lake.metamodel/models).
-	- Open `lake.genmodel` right-click root node and select `generate model code`.
+	- Open `lake.genmodel` right-click the root node and select `generate model code`.
-	- Right-click root node and select `generate edit code`.
+	- Right-click the root node and select `generate edit code`.

 ### Obtaining experimental data
 Data can be obtained by running experiments encoded in unit tests.
 Unit tests are parameterized with human advice found in the `01-advice` folder of this replication package.